Tunisia PM says changing the government now will hurt the economy

 “A change of government will shake the confidence of Tunisia’s international partners ... as economic data will begin to improve by the end of this year,” he told state news agency TAP, in his first response to calls to step down.

+Last month he fired Interior Minister Lotfi Brahem after dozens of migrants died when their boat bound for Italy sunk after setting off from a southern island without being intercepted by security forces.

+On Tuesday Chahed appointed Hichem Fourati, a senior official in the interior ministry, as Brahem’s replacement, a government statement said.

-In the interview, the prime minister said the government planned to reduce its budget deficit next year to 3.9 percent from 4.9 percent this year, with expectations that public finances would be boosted by improved tourism revenues.
+In the TAP interview, the prime minister said the government planned to reduce its budget deficit next year to 3.9 percent from 4.9 percent this year, with expectations that public finances would be boosted by improved tourism revenues.

-President Essebsi’s son, Hafedh Caid Essebsi, who is leader of the ruling Nidaa Tounes party, called earlier this year for Chahed’s dismissal over his handling of the economy.
+President Essebsi’s son, Hafedh Caid Essebsi, who is leader of the ruling Nidaa Tounes party, called in May for Chahed’s dismissal over his handling of the economy.

 His call was supported by the powerful UGTT union, which rejected economic reforms proposed by the prime minister.